 Twenty tetrahedrons share a common center point and represent the greatest number of tetrahedrons sharing a centerpoint within quantum-or-imperfect geometries.
+There are ten tetrahedrons outlined in orange and ten outlined in purple dots.
+On each side, then are five tetrahedrons outlined in those purple dots for a total of twenty tetrahedrons, all with gaps that could open or close.

 We also call this gap geometry, imperfect geometry, quantum geometry or squishy geometry.

-Fifteen objects share a center point using a five-octahedral cluster, five-tetrahedral cluster with another five Also with twenty tetrahedrons there can be three groups of five tetrahedrons that leaves a small group of four and a single tetrahedron.
+Fifteen objects share a center point using a five-octahedral cluster, five-tetrahedral cluster with another five.
+Also, with twenty tetrahedrons there can be three groups of five tetrahedrons that leaves a small group of four and a single tetrahedron.

 Name this object.